-Grinnell Glacier is a must-do hike in the Many Glacier region of Glacier National Park, Montana.
+Grinnell Glacier is a must-do hike in the Many Glacier region of Glacier National Park, Montana, USA.

 The Grinnell Glacier hike is a round trip of 11⅞ miles (19 KM) with 1,585 ft.
 (483 m) of net elevation.
 Rolling land and additional exploration can easily increase gross elevation to near 2,100 ft.
 (640 m).

-The 'Chief Two Guns' passenger boat is cruising the length of Swiftcurrent Lake loaded with passengers who will disembark at the far end to walk a short distance over a tiny hill to board another boat, 'Morning Eagle', which will shuttle passengers along Lake Josephine where disembarking and climbing stairs to the trail will save passengers about 4 miles (6.4 KM) each way on the Grinnell Glacier hike at reasonable cost.
+The 'Chief Two Guns' passenger boat is cruising the length of Swiftcurrent Lake loaded with passengers who will disembark at the far end to walk a short distance over a tiny berm to board another boat, 'Morning Eagle', which will shuttle passengers along Lake Josephine where disembarking and climbing stairs to the trail will save passengers, at reasonable cost, about 4 miles (6.4 KM) each way on the Grinnell Glacier hike.

 The name Grinnell is prevalent in Glacier National Park.

-The name 'Apikuni', in Blackfeet, meaning 'Far Off White Robe' was given to James Willard Schultz, a white man who relocated from New York at age 17 to work at the Fort Conrad Trading Post.
+The name 'Apikuni', in the Blackfeet language meaning 'Far Off White Robe', was given to James Willard Schultz, a white man who relocated from New York at age 17 to work at the Fort Conrad Trading Post.
 He married a Peigan woman and began living among the Blackfeet people.
 James wrote articles and books about his life with the native people and sent his stories to eastern publications.

 In 1880, Grinnell was appointed as editor of 'Forest and Stream' magazine.
 In 1885, a published article submitted by James Willard Schultz prompted him to make the first of several visits to the Northern Rocky Mountains.
 1885 is the same year Canada established Waterton Lakes National Park.

-It required 16 years to build the engineering marvel known as Going-To-The-Sun Road, completed in 1932, across Glacier National Park.
+It required 16 years to build the spectacular Going-To-The-Sun Road completed in 1932, across Glacier National Park.
 1932 is the same year Glacier National Park in the USA and Waterton Lakes National Park in Canada were joined as the world's first International Peace Park.
-It remains as the only single, collectively managed park in the world sharing an international border and distinguishing itself as an example of achievements possible between cooperating countries.
+It remains as the only single, collectively managed park in the world sharing an international border and distinguishing itself as an shining example of achievements possible between cooperating countries.